top of page

 My research focuses on the literary and intellectual history of eighteenth-century Britain and France.

-Having finished a book on British empiricism and the novel, I am now working on a new project entitled The Enlightenment Crisis of Values
+Having finished a book on British empiricism and the novel, I am now working on a new project entitled Relativism and the Enlightenment's Legacies

 12.jpg